Terms and conditions of hire

 18. The Hirer must switch off all lights, fans, heaters, air conditioners and other electrical equipment before vacating the facilities.

-19. Bookings of the Facilities must be made on the appropriate booking/contract form through the Hall Secretary.
+19. Bookings of the Facilities must be made on the appropriate booking/contract form through the Hall Manager.

 20. Payment shall be made in cash or bank transfer at the time of booking.
-Cheques may be accepted at the discretion of the Hall Secretary and only by prior arrangement.
-The Hall Secretary will issue a Receipt for payments received.
+Cheques may be accepted at the discretion of the Hall Manager and only by prior arrangement.
+The Hall Manager will issue a Receipt for payments received.

 21. The booking contract creates a licence permitting the Hirer and other persons connected to or engaged in the Hirer’s permitted activities to enter into and remain in the Facilities during the Hire Period.
 It does not create a lease or any other proprietary interest.